Mid-Size Sedan vs Mid-Size SUV

 Frequently Asked Questions

-SUVs typically cost $5,000-$10,000 more upfront, $300-$500 more annually in insurance, and $400-$600 more per year in fuel costs for average driving.
-Maintenance costs are comparable, though SUV tires and brakes may cost slightly more.
-Over five years, total ownership costs for an SUV run approximately $8,000-$12,000 higher.
+You're looking at $5,000-$10,000 more upfront, $300-$500 more annually in insurance, and $400-$600 more per year in fuel costs for average driving.
+Maintenance costs are comparable, though SUV tires and brakes cost slightly more to replace.
+Over five years, expect total ownership costs for an SUV to run approximately $8,000-$12,000 higher than a comparable sedan.